InterstellarJS/PlanetTech/README.md

 - `position` is the position of the planet.
 - `radius` is the radius of the planet.
 - `scale` is the scale of the planet.

-⚠️ **Disclaimer:** CubeMapJS isn't optimized yet; increasing the grid size or resolution to a large amount can cause WebGL to crash and may result in a lost context.
-You have to find a balance between visual appeal and performance.
-Additionally, in some cases, the normal map can create seams between each face of the texture, which can break immersion for the user.
-Sometimes, these seams can be ignored because they are negligible.

 <p align="center">
   World space normal: